 Aldo Covarrubias, who landed with Liveops last September, said he feels he’s found a perfect work at home arrangement where he excels and gets noticed.

 Last summer, however, Aldo was not super happy with his work life.
-He’d been working as an employee for a virtual call center but decided he should try working in an office again and got a job at a call center in his town of Brownsville, Texas.
+He’d been working as an employee for a virtual contact center but decided he should try working in an office again and got a job at a contact center in his town of Brownsville, Texas.

 Aldo’s first day started with new employee orientation.
 “Everybody there looked so sad.
 We all had really old computers.
 They took about 15 minutes to boot up,” he said.